CELEBRATING 30 YEARS OF EXCELLENCE

 Genital warts are caused by a sexually transmitted HPV infection.

-Genital Warts (HPV) are passed from person to person through an exchange of infected bodily fluids or skin-to-skin contact.
+Genital warts result from a skin infection with human papilloma virus (HPV), which can be passed from person to person through an exchange of infected body fluids or skin-to-skin contact.
 This includes unprotected vaginal or anal sex, or by sharing infected sex toys.
 Although rare, it can also be transmitted via oral sex.
 Genital Warts cannot be passed on by kissing or sharing objects like towels, cutlery, cups or toilet seats.

-Genital warts can appear any where in the private areas of the body, such as vagina, penis and anus.
+Genital warts can appear anywhere in the private areas of the body, such as vagina, vulva, penis and anus.

 Book a Genital Wart Consultation online.